Get the Facts: How Long Does Percocet Stay in Your System?

 “Percocet Withdrawal” Infographic

 How long does a Percocet stay in your system?
-Percocet use may be detected in blood tests for up to 18 hours after use.
-This timeline is based on how long it takes most of the drug to be removed from the system, which is five half-lives.
+Blood testing can reveal Percocet use up to 18 hours after use.
+This timetable is based on the five half-lives it takes for most of the drug to leave the body.

 Below is an infographic about Percocet withdrawal.
 It covers the symptoms, stages of withdrawal, timeline, and related Percocet withdrawal signs: